molecule/molecule.github.io/_post/conference-submission-notes.md

         secretTitle: AllTogether, Effect of Avatars in Hybrid Conferencing Environments
         notes: This paper has evolved - lots of co-authors with different home research methodologies, and finding the balance for everyone has been an interesting challenge!
 Also did you know that GROUP is not double-blind??
         icon: /src/img/icon-noun_X_1890803.png
         finalResult: Started life as submission 14.
-Resubmitted a heavily re-worked version to GROUP'22 (this submission), then DIS '22 (submission 30).
+Resubmitted a heavily re-worked version to GROUP'22 (this submission), then CHIWORK '22 (submission 32).
     -
         submissionNum: 24
         conference: UIST'21